agrawalsmart7/scode_scanner_Web/_posts/2022-03-07-Scanned-500+-files.md

 ### Scanned 1k+ files

-I scanned 1k+ files from different php open source code and it was observed that SQL Injection was the most of the common vulnerability that was identified, the second one is Cross-Site Scripting issues, where developers free used user untrusted input inside the code.
+I scanned 1k+ files from different php open source code and it was observed that SQL Injection was the most of the common vulnerability that was identified, the second one is Cross-Site Scripting issues, where developers freely used user untrusted input inside the code.
+Also this tool identified some open redirect issues and some SSRF and some Unserialize vulnerabilities where the user input was used directly inside the function.

 Here is the sample data -